 Your Whoop Strap is a wearable sensor and when you use a service in connection with a wearable sensor, certain types of Personal Data is monitored by those sensors.
-With your explicit consent, your Whoop Strap can collect and send Whoop information including your heart rate, heart rate variability, ambient temperature, as well as data such as the type of activity you engage in and the duration of your physical activity (collectively referred to as).
-We use health information to provide features of our Services, and to improve and customize our Services (including determining and reporting on trends, Day Strain and Recovery).
-When you Whoop Strap syncs with our Services, such Personal Data is recorded on your device is transferred from your device to our servers.
+With your explicit consent, your Whoop Strap can collect and send Whoop information including your heart rate, heart rate variability, ambient air temperature, as well as data such as the type of activity you engage in and the duration of your physical activity (collectively referred to as “Health Data” as set forth in Category E. in the above chart).
+We use Health Data to provide features of our Services, and to improve and customize our Services (including determining and reporting on trends, Day Strain and Recovery).
+When your Whoop Strap syncs with our Services, such Personal Data recorded on your device is transferred from your device to our servers.

 INFORMATION WE AUTOMATICALLY COLLECT WHEN YOU USE OUR SERVICES

 Whoop uses the following cookies: